David Eustace: Early life

-Eustace was raised in the East End of Glasgow, and left school aged sixteen.
+Eustace was raised in Riddrie in the East End of Glasgow, and left school aged sixteen.
 Undertaking a variety of jobs, Eustace joined the Royal Naval Reserve / HMS Graham, serving on a minesweeper.
 He left the Navy at 21 and became a prison officer at HM Prison Barlinnie.

 His interest in photography began when he was 28 years old and decided to return to further his education, enrolling at Edinburgh Napier University.
 He graduated in 1991, with a BA distinction in Photographic Studies from Edinburgh Napier University and was later awarded an honorary Doctorate of Arts from the same institution in 2011.